phosphorjs/phosphor-observablelist/README.md

 **Note:** This module is fully compatible with Node/Babel/ES6/ES5.
 Simply omit the type declarations when using a language other than TypeScript.

-To test the `phosphor-queue` module in a node interactive shell after the [installation](#install), open a terminal in your current working directory and
+To test the `phosphor-observablelist` module in a node interactive shell after the [installation](#install), open a terminal in your current working directory and run:
-run:

 ```bash
 node